Pranavharshans/Lumina-AI/implementations.md

     *   Date and time of implementation: 2025-03-19 22:47:37
     *   A file listing the project's Python dependencies.
 *   **.gitignore**
-    *   Date and time of implementation: 2025-03-19 22:47:42
+    *   Date and time of implementation: 2025-03-19 22:49:38
-    *   A file specifying intentionally untracked files that Git should ignore.
+    *   A file specifying intentionally untracked files that Git should ignore, including the .env file.

 ## Planned Features: